flavienbwk/alpine-mirror-docker/README.md

 ## Downloading & updating

-1. Setup your Alpine version in `docker-compose.yml`
+1. Setup your Alpine version and releases in `mirror.sh`

 2. Run the `mirror` container :